 There are a number of steps that can be taken to reduce the number of motor vehicle accidents near college campuses.
 One of the most effective ways to do this is to educate young drivers about safe driving practices.
 This can include teaching them how to drive defensively, how to avoid distractions, and how to handle various road conditions.
 Additionally, universities can work with local governments to improve the design of roads and pedestrian walkways, and to ensure that they are well-lit and free of obstacles.

 Another way to reduce the number of motor vehicle accidents near college campuses is to enforce traffic laws and regulations.
 This can include setting speed limits, enforcing parking regulations, and cracking down on drunk or distracted driving.
 Additionally, law enforcement can conduct regular patrols and checkpoints in areas around college campuses to help ensure that drivers are following the rules of the road.

 This issue should be of particular importance to those who live in cities like Los Angeles, where they may be driving or walking in the vicinity of major universities.
 While you can exercise caution to minimize your odds of being harmed in an accident, it’s possible you’ll one day be hurt in a collision through no fault of your own.

 Has this happened to you?
-If so, review your case with a Los Angeles motor vehicle accident attorney at the Law Offices of Howard Craig Kornberg.
+If so, review your case with a Los Angeles motor vehicle accident lawyer at the Law Offices of Howard Kornberg.
 We’ll discuss your legal options and may be able to help you secure compensation for your medical bills and other such losses.
 For more information, contact us online or call us at 310-474-5588.